SharkSnack/shiren-4/content/dungeons/emerald-terrace.md

 </div>

 Daytime-only.<br/>
-Consider rushing stairs on 24-25F if you feel good about your current level and stock of items.<br/>Super Gazers and Cursisters can destroy items, so don't let them act if they're adjacent.<br/>Dragons and Hipadiles hit incredibly hard and have high HP, so use items to deal with them.<br/>N'mach (24-36F) disguises itself as an item and doesn't reveal itself until you try to use it,<br/>so don't trust scrolls and grass you pick up from 24F onward.
+Consider rushing stairs on 24-25F if you feel good about your current level and stock of items.<br/>Super Gazers and Curse Sisters can destroy items, so don't let them act if they're adjacent.<br/>Dragons and Hipadiles hit incredibly hard and have high HP, so use items to deal with them.<br/>N'mach (24-36F) disguises itself as an item and doesn't reveal itself until you try to use it,<br/>so don't trust scrolls and grass you pick up from 24F onward.

 Mixers (26-27F) appear, so synthesize equipment and combine staves.<br/>Prioritize the <span class="greenText">Anti-Dragon</span> and <span class="greenText">1/2 Fire</span> runes to make it a bit easier to linger.<br/>If you have extra slots, synthesize runes that increase max HP for upcoming boss fights,<br/>which include <span class="greenText">HP+20</span> (Life Grass), <span class="greenText">HP+15</span> (Heal Grass), <span class="greenText">HP+10</span> (Otogiriso), and <span class="greenText">HP+5</span> (Herb).